tsouza/yajs/benchmark.md

 See [bench](src/bench) for more details

-*Note: Due to the large size of the datasets, they are gzipped on disk and are gunzipped on the fly before feeding the library.*
+*NOTE: Due to the large size of the datasets, they are gzipped on disk and are gunzipped on the fly before feeding the library.*

 ## Datasets